Property Tax Sale

 - Kootenai County does not offer a financing program.

-- Should any parcel not sell at Auction, the Board of County Commissioners will accept written bids for purchase consideration.
+- Should any parcel not sell at Auction, the Board of County Commissioners will accept sealed written bids for purchase consideration.
 Please submit all written bids directly to the Kootenai County Board of County Commissioners for purchase consideration.
 The BOCC may sell the property, without further notice by public or private sale upon such terms and conditions, as the County deems necessary.
-Pre-registration for the tax sale is not required, anyone may attend.

 BOCC Reserves the Right